MrRameshRajendran/Hybrid_MultiCloud_Overlay/README.md

 //If you intend to keep all resources, please take backup of tf state files before next build overwrites them.

 //TUNNEL_TYPE can be configured as geneve or vxlan;
-//Please note that only TCP/UDP/ICMP based ACLs are allowed in public clouds,and GRE is always blocked in certain clouds.
+//Please note that only TCP/UDP/ICMP based ACLs are allowed in public clouds, and GRE is always blocked in certain clouds.
 TUNNEL_TYPE=	"geneve"

 //Disabling ansible ssh host key checking